Skip to content

 A final walkthrough, full cleanup, and a clear written record of the scope completed — work we stand behind.

-Magalia is rebuilding to survive.
-We build exteriors to exactly that standard — genuinely hardened, to current WUI practice.
+Magalia is rebuilding to survive, and we build exteriors to exactly that standard — genuinely hardened, to current WUI practice.
+We scope every Magalia project on site, plan around the ridge access and winter window, and your written estimate governs.

 FAQ